triosar/novasaur/README.md

 # Credits
 A credits list is included in the code, as part of the `>credits` command.

 Novasaur © 2021 by Triosar is licensed under the MIT license.
 This applies solely to the code contained within this repository, and does not grant access to Novasaur's bot account or any associated databases/profiles/etc used in the operation of the Novasaur bot.

+Simply put, you may do as you wish with the code provided any derivatives of the code are also under the MIT license, provided that I am ackowledged as the original creator of these works, and that I hold no responsiblity for your use of the code.